TungNguyen07/express-news/README.md

 # express-news
-My first news website which made with mongodb and express
+My first news site was made with mongodb and express